-Every year HomeWork Solutions prepares a "what's new or changed" roundup of household employment tax and benefit information.
+Every year HomeWork Solutions prepares a "what's new or changed" roundup of household employment tax laws and benefit information.

 HOUSEHOLD EMPLOYEE 2019 WAGE BASE: